World Book Capital: Activities

-Cities designated as UNESCO World Book Capital carry out activities with the aim of encouraging a culture of reading and sharing UNESCO’s values in all ages and population groups.
+Cities designated as UNESCO World Book Capital carry out activities with the aim of encouraging a culture of reading and sharing UNESCO's values in all ages and population groups.
 Through the World Book Capital programme, UNESCO acknowledges the cities commitment for promoting books and fostering reading during a 12 months period.
 The programme aims to raise awareness for literacy and reading issues, through its numerous activities.
 World Book Capital brings together the local and national book industries and creates various initiatives with organisations and other stakeholders.
 The title is also used to draw national and international attention to the literary heritage of a city and nation.

 Nomination

-The Nomination process
+Nomination process

 Every year, there is an Open Call for Applications published on the official website of UNESCO.
 The Open Call for Applications for 2024 was published in February 2022.
 The nomination does not include any financial prize; it acknowledges the best programmes dedicated to books and reading.

 The Director-General of UNESCO is responsible for the designation of the cities following both internal and external consultations with the other members of the Advisory Committee.

 The Advisory Committee is made up of one representative of the International Authors Forum (IAF), the International Federation of Library Associations and Institutions (IFLA), the International Publishers Association (IPA) and one UNESCO representative.
 The committee meets once a year.

 To ensure a balanced representation of all regions of the world, the Advisory Committee does not consider consecutive nominations of cities from the same region.
 Also, the Advisory Committee will only consider an application for a city in a country where another city has been a UNESCO World Book Capital if a period of 10 years or more has elapsed since the previous host city nomination.